GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

 Add the database password to the Secret Manager, and configure Cloud Run to refer to that secret for the database password.

+> **Note**
+> The Compute Engine default service account has been assigned the right roles to access Secret Manager.
+If you choose any other service account for your Cloud Run app, you'll have to make sure that it has the right permissions.

 ### Success Criteria